In Cooperation With :

 Click here for IDEB Manuscript Template

 The title of the article must be written in capital letters, using font size 14 and bold.
 One line space must be left after the title.
 The name and surname of the author(s), their title, and the institution they work for must be written.
-Title should attract the reader’s attention and justify the contents of the research article.
+The title should attract the reader’s attention and justify the contents of the research article.
 The title consists of 10 - 12 words

 Number of Pages